Staccato (music company): Staccato drums

 Staccato drums designed by Pat Townshend first appeared in 1977.

 They were said to work on something called the “kadency” principle, in which “a volume of air projected through a controlled expanding space will have a great effect on tonal resonance, distribution and power.”
 In drummers’ terms, what they were truthfully saying was this gave clarity with loads and loads of volume.

 To make this happen, Staccato's shells were quite thin, but were stronger than steel, being made from FRP (fibreglass reinforced polyester resin).
 But their real acoustic strength lay in the fact that the notched horns made them sound deep even though their heads were tight.
 The company claimed there was actually a difference of one octave between the head and the mouth of the drum, which was useful for recording because it offered many more miking options.
 The shape of this mouth was constant for all the drums, although its size was not.

 The bass drum was even more distinctive, with two ray-shaped mouths known to Staccato as Siamese Twins, but to the rest of the world as “elephant’s trousers.”
 They were designed to work like those old public-address systems you once saw at sports grounds, with two trumpets for spread, sharing a single diaphragm.

 They remain the most unusual and powerful in the world, possibly the most talked-about drum kit on the Internet.
 The stunning visual appearance and the thunderous sound of Staccato drums has drawn film, video and television producers. they have appeared in the fourth movie, Harry Potter and the Goblet of Fire, Robbie Williams Video, "let me entertain you" 1999, Robbie Coltrane – (The history of rock) channel 4 mid 1990s, Super Furry Animals – Top of the pops, August 2005. orange and black (vintage) Staccato kit, Glam metal detectives(BBC 2 series) mid 1990s.
 Single written by Jeff Beck, Top of the pops BBC1, Staccato Drums were also used in 2005 by the German Heavy metal band Rammstein- in the music Video "Amerika" the idea was implemented by one of the staccato drums promotional flyers where you can see the drummer as a NASA astronaut.

-Bands and drummers that where involved in supporting Staccato drums: Mitch Mitchell – (ex Jimi Hendrix experience) Was the first drummer to ever play staccatos live (12", 10" and 8" toms) at the Golden Lion in Fulham, London 1977, Simon Phillips – World-renowned session drummer. bought the second bass drum made in 1977 and did a lot of studios work with his Staccato kit, Keith Moon – Used them on one (or possibly the last film of The Who playing together) Channel 4, late 1970s, John Bonham - played them at the Paul McCartney super sessions Abey road studios late 1970s, Nicko McBrain Drummer from Iron Maiden - Wrote an article for Sounds music paper late 1970s on staccatos, played with French band trust on occasion live and did a great deal of testing in the recording studio.
+Bands and drummers that where involved in supporting Staccato drums: Mitch Mitchell – (ex Jimi Hendrix experience) Was the first drummer to ever play staccatos live (12", 10" and 8" toms) at the Golden Lion in Fulham, London 1977, Simon Phillips – World-renowned session drummer. bought the second bass drum made in 1977 and did a lot of studios work with his Staccato kit, Keith Moon – Used them on one (or possibly the last film of The Who playing together) Channel 4, late 1970s, John Bonham - played them at the Paul McCartney super sessions Abbey road studios late 1970s, Nicko McBrain Drummer from Iron Maiden - Wrote an article for Sounds music paper late 1970s on staccatos, played with French band trust on occasion live and did a great deal of testing in the recording studio.